Distance geometry

 Historically, the first result in distance geometry is Heron's formula in 1st century AD.
 The modern theory began in 19th century with work by Arthur Cayley, followed by more extensive developments in the 20th century by Karl Menger and others.

-Distance geometry problems arise whenever one needs to infer the shape of a configuration of points (relative positions) from the distances between them, such as in biology, sensor network, surveying, navigation, cartography, and physics.
+Distance geometry problems arise whenever one needs to infer the shape of a configuration of points (relative positions) from the distances between them, such as in biology, sensor networks, surveying, navigation, cartography, and physics.

 Introduction and definitions

 The concepts of distance geometry will first be explained by describing two particular problems.

 First problem: hyperbolic navigation

 Consider three ground radio stations A, B, C, whose locations are known.
 A radio receiver is at an unknown location.
 The times it takes for a radio signal to travel from the stations to the receiver, $t_A,t_B,t_C$, are unknown, but the time differences, $t_A-t_B$ and $t_A-t_C$, are known.
 From them, one knows the distance differences $c(t_A-t_B)$ and $c(t_A-t_C)$, from which the position of the receiver can be found.